The Petit Lenormand deck is available now. Limited stock

 A man finds himself at the end of a professional phase and stops.

-In the professional field, this combination can describe a man who is leaving a position, taking a long leave, retiring, or being forced to stop.
+In the professional realm, this combination can describe a man who is leaving a position, taking a long leave, retiring, or being forced to stop.
 It may indicate a superior who no longer supports the project, a colleague who gives up, or a partner who ends the collaboration.
-Sometimes, it also symbolizes the exhaustion of a male consultant: he can no longer keep up, his body or the circumstances impose a break on him.
-The Coffin reminds us that stopping is not necessarily a failure, but the logical consequence of a phase that is already worn out.
+Sometimes, it also symbolizes the exhaustion of a male consultant: he can no longer keep up, and his body or the circumstances impose a break on him.
+The Coffin reminds us that stopping is not necessarily a failure, but rather the logical consequence of a phase that is already worn out.

 Money and material security